LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## XIII.
 Aknowledgements

-Mentor: Professor Janyl Jumadinova- Thought basics of ML and helped in any questions that I had for her.
-Giving feedback and guidance for next steps, she was an integral part of the paper.
+Mentor: Professor Janyl Jumadinova- Thought basics of ML and helped with any questions that I had for her.
+Giving feedback and guidance for the next steps, she was an integral part of the paper.

 Naveen Yeri and Meenakshi Yeri- Gave tips along the way and provoked my imagination.

-Thejas Bhat- Assisted in running of the prototype.
-He helped immensly with implementing the prototype and any code related work.
+Thejas Bhat- Assisted in running the prototype.
+He helped immensely with implementing the prototype and any code-related work.

 Emotion_Detection_with_CNN[7] by Sunny Kusawa

-Kaggle Dataset[12]
+FER-2013 Dataset from Kaggle[12]

 ## References
 [1] F. Alonso-Martín, M. Malfaz, J. Sequeira, J. Gorostiza, and M. Salichs, “A Multimodal Emotion Detection System during Human–Robot Interaction,” Sensors, vol. 13, no. 11, pp. 15549–15581, Nov.
 2013, doi: 10.3390/s131115549.